 More women in the UK are confident in their academic abilities and feel empowered to pursue their higher education ambitions.

 Where Women are Thriving

-67% of Law Students are Women
+67% of Law Students are Female

 Women Have Become the More Qualified Sex

-Bust the stereotypes – It is important to dispel the myths that dissuade young girls from studying ‘male’ subjects in school and pursuing careers in these sectors.
+Bust the stereotypes – It is essential to dispel the myths that dissuade young girls from studying ‘male’ subjects in school and pursuing careers in these sectors.
 One of the main misconceptions is that IT careers are restricted to coding and development.
 In fact, a strong technical background can be used to enter a vast range of career paths, including medicine, education and communications, to name a few.

-Some Initiatives to Get More Women in Tech
+Great Initiatives to Get More Women in Tech

 CoderDojo – A volunteer-led computer programming club for people aged 7-17.

 Girls Who Code – A popular US non-profit organisation that runs summer programs teaching programming skills to high school girls.